 “Screen-Free Sabbath” is part of the student life division’s Sustain YOU! initiative, which focuses on care of self and prioritizing and balancing life.
-This student-produced video on the topic debuted in an early February university chapel.
+This student-produced video on the topic debuted in a 2012 university chapel.
 At the core of this adventure is the principle of Sabbath, a period of rest and renewal.

 How to participate in the screen-free Sabbath